Lezyne Super Pro GPS Review: Surprisingly Capable

 Unfortunately, the route creator won’t allow you to search for locations, so you must tap on a specific place on a map to choose it as the waypoint.

-You also won’t be able to view the map directly on your device – I honestly don’t think it would be an enjoyable experience.
-So, this makes it smartphone-dependent.
+You also won’t be able to view the map directly on your device—I honestly don’t think it would be an enjoyable experience.
+So, it’s smartphone-dependent.

 The turn-by-turn directions work fine.
 I followed them and didn’t get lost.
 But don’t expect a Garmin Edge or Wahoo ELEMNT-like experience.